 Make sure your gutters are free of leaves, twigs, and debris, and that the downspouts provide a path to carry water away from your foundation.
 Add downspout extensions if necessary.
 Clear leaves, snow, and ice from outside drain grates.
 Snow or ice on top of a drain grate can have the same effect as icy drips from a frozen gutter.

-Another simple way to keep pipes from freezing is to keep water moving through them.
+Another simple way to prevent frozen sewer lines is to keep water moving through them.
 Unused pipes that don’t have a constant flow of water running through them are at greater risk of freezing.
 When the weather forecast predicts frigid temperatures, keep faucets trickling a little bit overnight.
 All the water that goes down your drains enters your sewer line and keeps water moving through it properly.

 How To Tell if Your Sewer Lines Have Frozen

-You may notice foul odors, puddles or sinkholes in the yard, gurgling noises, or frost on your pipes.
+You may notice foul odors, puddles or sinkholes in the yard, gurgling noises, or frost on your pipes if you have frozen sewer lines.
 These may be signs a pipe is blocked with ice.
 Contact a licensed professional plumber for an assessment immediately.